 Transportation Improvement Program (TIP)

 Three amendments are scheduled per year to add or remove projects.
 The TIP is regularly updated with relatively minor changes to approved projects referred to as administrative modifications.
-The most recently approved TIP can be found here (PDF, 1MB).
+The most recently approved TIP (PDF, 1MB) is available.
 The database allows you to find approved projects or find out about projects currently under review.
 Querying the database is the most current source of project information.
 Search results show available project details, including a map of projects in the area, that can be viewed, printed, or downloaded.

 The following links document the FY 2011-2014 TIP in its entirety.
 (You can also navigate through the sections of the plan using the icon on the bottom of each page.)
 These pages are dynamic and always reflect the currently approved TIP , plus any amendments currently being proposed.